 Your logical fallacy is an appeal to nature.
 Just because something is natural does not mean that it is good, justifiable, inevitable or ideal.
 Please do not fall for the naturalist fallacy.
 Do you know what else dogs do in nature?
-Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating poop), eating the placenta after giving birth (yumm), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, cannibalism, and rape are all natural dog behaviors, however these are things we do not condone or allow.
+Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating poop), eating the placenta after giving birth (yummy), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, cannibalism, and rape are all natural dog behaviors, however these are things we do not condone or allow.
 In fact, many dog breeds would not even be able to procreate without the advent of science and human intervention.
 These dogs are about as natural as Splenda and this argument is faulty.

 - Appeal to Emotion.
 How could you possibly let your dog live without his testicles or ovaries!
-That is so cruel to steel your dog’s ability to reproduce!
+That is so cruel to steal your dog’s ability to reproduce!
 Think about doing that to your husband, wife, kids and the mental torment they would be in so I would not dare do that to my dog or cat!

 False.
 Does this sound rational to you?
-Any attempt to manipulate an emotional response with anthropomorphism sprinkled on top in place of a valid or compelling argument is an appeal to emotion not an argument worth defending or having.
+Any attempt to manipulate an emotional response with anthropomorphism sprinkled on top in place of a valid or compelling argument is an appeal to emotion, not an argument worth defending or having.

 - There is no medical evidence that removing a dog’s testicles or having a dog spayed is medically healthy for them.

 False (most of the time).
-Actually, there is lot’s of scientific evidence that having a dog’s testicles removed may extend your dog’s life by close to 2 years.5 Of course it also removes the possibility of some types of cancer as well.
+Actually, there is lots of scientific evidence that having a dog’s testicles removed may extend your dog’s life by close to 2 years.5 Of course, it also removes the possibility of some types of cancer as well.
 Caveat, there is contradictory information based on various factors, so each breed, husbandry, hereditary, and congenital lineage should be individually evaluated.
 For some breeds (Golden Retrievers) spay or neutering a dog below a certain age, or at all, is shown to be detrimental to your dog’s health.
 So do your research, as with life, it doesn’t sit still and changes all time.

 - My dog is not allowed to hump other dogs.

 False.
 Yes I realize that many people think they have the best behaved little angle that is perfectly socialized, behaved, has perfect obedience and defies all innate canine traits such as humping, chasing squirrels, cats, bikes, skateboards and many moving objects and that your dog doesn’t like to be social or play with other dogs.
 Humans make mistakes-gasp.
-When we drop the leash, take a dog to the park, travel, open the front door and the dog sneaks out, or when the dog opens the door themselves, when we have company come over, or a doggie play date…etc. accidents do and will happen, because we’re human.
+When we drop the leash, take a dog to the park, travel, open the front door, and the dog sneaks out, or when the dog opens the door themselves when we have company come over, or a doggie play date…etc. Accidents do and will happen because we’re human.
 If you think it takes your dog the same time as a human male to copulate and ejaculate, think again, it takes only a split second.
 Male dogs don’t try to “hold-out” for her pleasure or have performance anxiety.
 Before you notice your perfectly behaved dog was even gone or could call Scruffies name, he would have impregnated a bitch in heat.
-Unaltered dogs, particularly males, will chew through a leash, jump a fence, dig under a fence, break through screens, or even mate through a chain linked fence!
+Unaltered dogs, particularly males, will chew through a leash, jump a fence, dig under a fence, breakthrough screens, or even mate through a chain linked fence!
 And even if your pet is safe in your yard, it doesn’t mean that another roaming animal won’t come and join them – kinky!